International Center For Students

-Students of languages other than English should consider the advantages of the
+Students of languages other than English should consider the advantages of a study-abroad experience

 Wabash College is committed to preparing its students for leadership and service in a changing global society.
 As part of that commitment, the International Studies Program affords students the opportunity to improve their language proficiency and learn about Asian, Latin American or European nations in depth.
 Through coursework, off-campus study, and participation in an internship students in the Program may gain a coherent, well-rounded understanding of another culture.
 Successful completion of the Program satisfies the College requirement for an area of concentration, and it fulfills the rquirement for a minor.
 The Program is administered by the International Studies Committee.

 International Studies Courses

 The following list of courses is not intended to be exhaustive, rather illustrative of the types of courses they may be used to satisfy this requirement.
 One may use other courses to satisfy this requirement including freshman tutorials, special topics, or other courses of particular relevance to the planned program of study abroad.
 A student wishing to use a course not listed below should explain his reasons for doing so to the International Studies Committee and obtain the Committee’s approval.

 - ECO 224/ PSC 324–Econ & Polit.
 Development

 - ECO 322– International Finance

 - HIS 201– World History 1945 to present